 This can mean that they are particularly vulnerable to extremist groups, who may claim to offer answers, as well as identity and a strong social network.
 Due to the fact that they know young people are vulnerable, extremist groups often target them using the internet and social media to spread their ideology.
 There have been a number of tragic examples where young people have been misled by extremist groups, with some travelling to Syria and others becoming involved in hate crimes against minority groups.

 Every member of staff at Walthamstow Academy is trained to know the signs of a child who is vulnerable and possibly susceptible to becoming radicalised.
 As much as we educate our children to make the right choices in life it is impossible for us to monitor their decisions and the influences around them when they are outside of the academy.
 It is therefore imperative that parents and carers are aware of who their children are talking to both online and face to face.

-Last month Nicky Morgan, the education secretary, launched a website ‘Educate Against Hate’ designed to provide both parents and teachers practical advice on protecting children from radicalisation and extremism.
+In 2016 the government launched the website ‘Educate Against Hate’ designed to provide both parents and teachers practical advice on protecting children from radicalisation and extremism.

 Please follow the link below to familiarise yourself with this important resource.

 Talking to children about terrorist incidents can be difficult and upsetting.
 It is natural for children to be inquisitive and to want to understand what is happening.
 For advice on how to have these important, open conversations please click on the video below, provided by the NSPCC called ‘How you should talk to your children about terrorism’.